ZzhangYH/CS61B-SP21/proj2/gitlet-design.md

 ### commit

 The command starts by checking
 - **If no files have been staged for commit**, abort and print `No changes added to the commit.`
 - **If the commit have a non-blank message**, abort and print `Please enter a commit message.`

 When committing a `commit` by calling `public void commit()`, the program will create the file holding the `commit` object, generate the **SHA-1** `UID` according to *file references*, *parent reference*, *log message*, and *commit time*, and **clear the staging area**.
 Then, the program saves this `commit` under `.gitlet/objects` identified by its `UID`, finds the current working branch with `.gitlet/HEAD`, updates the commit into it, and appends the commit details to the `log` file of the branch.

+According to the real `git`, the commit objects are *stored under the subfolder of their first two digits of their* `UID` so that it makes searching for commits ***faster*** (the complexity of naive pointer representation will be linear in the number of objects)

 > *Not finished yet, lots more commands to integrate.*